-For example - the URL stub 'admissions/inspired/' will be visible at hilo.hawaii.edu/admissions/inspired/
+For example - the URL stub 'housing/oncampus/' will be visible at hilo.hawaii.edu/housing/oncampus/

 Parent pages / hierarchy

-Every page has a 'parent' page that above it in the navigation.
+Every page has a 'parent' page that is located above it in the navigation.
 The home page for your department or unit is a good choice for 'Parent Page'.
-For example, Student Affairs would be an appropriate parent page for hilo.hawaii.edu/studentaffairs/maap/.
+For example, Student Affairs would be an appropriate parent page for hilo.hawaii.edu/studentaffairs/dean/.
 To filter the list, just start typing the page name or URL stub of the office or department that houses your organizational unit.